Description

 History

-The natives that inhabited what is now the big city of New York were Lenape who spoke Algonquin.
+The natives that inhabited what is now the big city of New York were the Lenape, who spoke Algonquin.
 They occupied the Upper East Side with fishing camps in the East River.

 These beautiful arable lands were used to grow various crops by early settlers from the late 17th century to the early 19th century.
-It was then that railways multiplied on Manhattan.
+It was then that railways multiplied in Manhattan.

-At the end of the 19th century, most of the farms here subdivided into urbanization lots.
+At the end of the 19th century, the city subdivided most of the farms into urbanization lots.
 The development of residential neighborhoods began.
-Central Park was created around that time, between the 1850 and 1870.
-Two elevated “El” subway lines were built during this time taking commuters from north to south and vice-versa.
+Around that time, between the 1850s and 1870s, Central Park began to take shape.
+Two elevated “El” subway lines were built during this time, taking commuters from north to south and vice versa.

 The Upper East Side is a particularly wealthy residential and cultural neighborhood on the island of Manhattan.
 It is located east of Central Park and has a population of nearly 230,000.